sbonaretti/sbonaretti.github.io/Teaching.md

 # Surgery Without All the Blood (RAD 70N)
 **2017.
 Guest Lecturer.
 Stanford University, USA**

-* Introduction to Interventional Radiology at the Zeego Lab
+* Introduction to Interventional Radiology at the Zeego Lab (Demo class)

 ---